top of page

 Fairness

-When we disagree with or dislike a writer or speaker, we may be prone to treating their arguments unfairly.
+When we disagree with or dislike a writer or speaker, we may be prone to treating their claims or arguments unfairly.
 For example, if we dislike an author's conclusions we might spend relatively more time trying to poke holes in the argument than if we agree with them (and vice versa).

 If we hope for others to take us seriously and have honest, meaningful, and civil conversations, we need to be fair and take other people’s claims and arguments for what they are, not let the kind of person we think they are or our contrasting beliefs distort what they say.
 That's hard to do, but it's necessary for good critical thinking.